Shelley MacDermid Wadsworth

-Shelley MacDermid Wadsworth, M.B.A., Ph.D., is a professor in Purdue University’s Department of Human Development and Family Studies and director of MFRI and the Center for Families.
-Her research focuses on relationships between job conditions and family life, especially with regard to military families and organizational policies, programs and practices and has been published in scientific journals such as the Journal of Marriage and Family and the Academy of Management Journal.
+Shelley MacDermid Wadsworth, M.B.A., Ph.D., focuses her research on relationships between job conditions and family life, especially with regard to military families and organizational policies, programs and practices.
+In addition to textbooks and research volumes, MacDermid Wadsworth’s work has been published in numerous scientific journals, including The Journal of Marriage and Family and The Academy of Management Journal.

 Senior Director of Research and Operations

 Dave Topp, Ph.D., has directed the MFRI’s research team since 2009, overseeing a number of projects.
 In addition to evaluating programs and materials for Sesame Workshop and ZERO to THREE, Topp has led research studies for agencies like the Department of Defense, most recently completing an effort focused on the impact of multiple deployments for young children in military families.

 Prior to joining MFRI, Topp owned a Kansas-based consulting firm that worked extensively with state and county governments developing service delivery systems for children with emotional and behavioral problems.
 With his commitment to using data to inform effective service delivery, he developed an expertise in data capture technologies to equip administrators with objective information about the programs they manage.